 “Violence” refers to any intentional or reckless act that physically harms people or property.
 “Threat of violence” refers to any verbal or physical conduct that conveys the intent to cause physical harm or to place someone in fear of physical harm.
 These are situations you should not attempt to handle on your own.
-Any report of an act of violence or attempted violence by an employee (staff or faculty) must be referred to the Office of Equity and Diversity for investigation.
-If the act of violence is also a crime of violence, the Office of Equity and Diversity will immediately alert DPS, who will in turn inform LAPD.
+Any report of an act of violence or attempted violence by an employee (staff or faculty) must be referred to the Office of Professionalism and Ethics which oversees USC’s investigative offices.
+If the act of violence is also a crime of violence, the Office will alert DPS, which will in turn inform LAPD.

 For conduct that is not violent but that raises a reasonable concern for the safety or well-being of students, faculty, staff, patients or visitors, contact the appropriate office:

 - Urgent or imminent threats, contact DPS at (213) 740-4321

 - Questions about disturbing or concerning students, contact Student Support and Advocacy

 - Questions about disturbing or concerning faculty or staff, contact the Office of Professionalism and Ethics

 USC has a threat assessment protocol and intervention team in place.
 The team includes counselors, mental health professionals, campus law enforcement, student affairs and human resources administrators, and mental health disability specialists.
 The team is charged with assessing the risk, nature and severity of possible violence to an individual or group.